saltedfish0w0/TARUMT-RSD-2024-2025/README.md

 This repository contains recorded learning materials for **TARUMT RSD (Software Systems Development)** from **2024 to 2025**.
 The resources provided here are intended as **supplementary study materials only**.
 You are encouraged to exercise your own judgment when using them and to consult your tutor or instructor for the most accurate and authoritative answers.
-### ⚠️ Disclaimer:
-All materials are shared for learning and revision purposes only.
-They may not fully reflect the latest syllabus, marking scheme, or official solutions.

 ### Contents
 This repository may include:
 - Self-study notes